 678 Tenn.
 Code Ann. § 67-5-1008(a), as amended by 2014 Tenn.
 S.B.
 1677, effective Jan.
 1, 2015; Tennessee Comp. of the Treas., Greenbelt Handbook for Assessors of Property.

-Assessors value the present use value of qualifying land by first determining the parcel's “use value,” multiplying that use value by a factor of two, dividing the result by three, and then adding the farm land value (i.e., present use value = ((use value × 2) / 3) + farm land value.)
+Assessors value the present use value of qualifying land by first determining the parcel's “use value,” multiplying that use value by a factor of two, dividing the result by three, and then adding the farmland value (i.e., present use value = ((use value × 2) / 3) + farm land value.)
 The “use value” is determined by dividing the parcel's annual agricultural income estimate by the applicable capitalization rate.
 The “annual agricultural income estimate” is the anticipated net return to land utilizing sound farming or forestry practices.
 “Farmland value” is determined by the division of property assessments based solely on farm-to-farm sales least influenced by commercial, industrial, residential, recreational, or urban development, or the potential for such development or other speculative factors.679

 679 Tenn.
 Code Ann. § 67-5-1008(c)(1)-(3), as amended by 2014 Tenn.
 S.B.
 1677, effective Jan.
 1, 2015.